Skip to main content

 • font weight values

-• line height definitions
+• line height settings

 Spacing Tokens